Mohitsinghparmarg/mohitsinghparmarg/README.md

   for a smooth user experience.

 ### **DevSpark**
-- DevSpark – A social networking app enabling users to connect, update profiles, and chat in real time with a seamless and user-friendly experience.
+- DevSpark – A social networking app enabling users to connect.
 - Secure Scalable API – Implemented JWT authentication, bcrypt hashing, and secure cookie handling.
 Designed RESTful APIs with structured validation for profiles, connections, and messaging.
 - Optimized Performance – Improved database efficiency with indexing, query optimization, and pagination for fast